Fireteam: NATO military symbol

+Symbols and names of teams (or their analogs) in NATO member armed forces:

 Concept

 The concept of the fireteam is based on the need for tactical flexibility in infantry operations.
 A fireteam is capable of autonomous operations as part of a larger unit.
 Successful fireteam employment relies on quality small unit training for soldiers, experience of fireteam members operating together, sufficient communications infrastructure, and a quality non-commissioned officer corps to provide tactical leadership for the team.

 These requirements have led to successful use of the fireteam concept by more professional militaries.
 It is less useful for armies employing massed infantry formations, or with significant conscription.
 Conscription makes fireteam development difficult, as team members are more effective as they build experience over time working together and building personal bonds.

 In combat, while attacking or maneuvering, a fireteam generally spreads over a distance of 50 m, while in defensive positions the team can cover up to the range of its weapons or the limits of visibility, whichever is less.
 In open terrain, up to 500 m can be covered by an effective team, although detection range limits effectiveness beyond 100 m or so without special equipment.
 A team is effective so long as its primary weapon remains operational.